Procedural/Interventional Pain Management

 The simplistic procedures can be performed in the clinic during an office appointment.
-The more complex procedures are scheduled at the Outpatient Surgery Center.
+The more complex procedures are scheduled at the University Hospital Outpatient Surgery Center.

 During every procedure, UT Southwestern is dedicated to providing the best possible clinical care focused on patient safety and quality outcomes.